 I want to congratulate this student for getting published before graduation.
 This is a great feat and kudos to you.
 Now the student makes great points, but I doubt that this student is at the bottom of his class.
 Not all can be amazing students.
 Someone has to be the student that brings the average down.
-Nothing wrong with that, but unfortunately, anyone lower than the highest-grade earner will be that student.
+Nothing wrong with that.
 Someone wrote this article on the “awesome-side” of the bell curve.
 I retort using the “not so awesome side” of the bell curve examples.

 - “There is a way to meet these goals (increased productivity demands), a simple and safe way that bypasses the “high-risk, high-reward” decisions that practice owners face when on the brink of future growth of their company: Add a student into your clinic”

 This is coming from a student!?
 Look, I love taking students.
 I am a credentialed clinical instructor (this means that I have taken a course to learn how to work with students).
 I completely disagree with the above statement.
 From a business perspective, we should not be using students as free labor in order to pad our profits.
 These students are paying for the right to be in the clinic.
 Our primary objective as clinical instructors is to produce the best therapists that our ability allows.
 If I treat a student as a therapist, then I am doing the student a disservice by asking them to do the work that I usually do, and then going off to do more work in order to increase the companies bottom dollar.
 There has to be a line drawn in the sand regarding business ethics.

 - “I have experienced good clinics, bad clinics, and great clinics; and I have noticed certain characteristics that tend to separate one from another”